Latino Christmas Celebrations

 For Cubans the centre of the Christmas feast is roasted pig, served with white rice, black beans, white rice, salad and Cuban bread.

-The preparations for Christmas begin many days before, with the women preparing desserts, including bunuelos.
+The preparations for Christmas begin many days before, with the women preparing desserts, including bunuelos, a fried pastry.

 On December 23rd, the festive pig would be slaughtered and prepared and left to marinate overnight, ready to be cooked on Christmas Eve, in readiness for the evening's festivities.